-Daigo Sugiyama is a co-coordinator, senior editor, and writer for BGU Magazine.
-Currently in New York, his main concentration of writing is fiction, with a trio of publications on Angles, the department journal of his alma-mater Sophia University.
-His passion in capturing the "individuals of the world" resonates throughout all his work, regardless of whether it is in fiction or nonfiction.
-He is currently pursuing an MFA in Creative Writing in fiction, he is working on his next great project.
+Daigo Sugiyama is a senior editor, translator, and writer for BGU Magazine.
+Currently in New York, his main concentration of writing is fiction, with a couple of publications through Angles, the department journal of his alma-mater Sophia University.
+His passion in capturing the "individuals of the world" resonates throughout all his work.
+Freshly with an MFA in Creative Writing in fiction, he is working on his next great project.

-Eri Kanda is a translator and editor for BGU Magazine.
-She recently graduated from a university in Japan and is pursuing her dream of figuring out what she wants to do.
+Eri is translator and editor for B.G.U.
+From her experience of living in Japan as ethnically mixed, she fostered a wide interest in culture and language.
 Through working on BGU, Eri has had the opportunity to educate herself by meeting new people and reading more into feminism.
-She believes we must have compassion for one another and never stop learning.
+Eri believes we must not forget to have compassion for one another and never stop learning.

 Rikuo Kanda recently graduated St. Mary’s College of Maryland with a degree in English, philosophy, and music addiction.
 When he is neither writing/editing for BGU, nor hiding in his vinyl collection, he is definitely eating.
 You can follow his melodic adventures and occasional outbursts about Major League Baseball on twitter (@rikuokanda).